Toddlers, Pre-Schoolers, & Their Parents

 Kindergarten through Sixth Grade

 Minyan L’Noar (Minyan for Children) meets twice a month.
-Children in kindergarten through sixth grade are invited to join Tova Weinronk, Synagogue Educator and Young Family Engagement Coordinator, Andrew Doxer, Synagogue Educator, and Me’ir Sherer, Director of Congregational Learning, for an engaging Shabbat Morning service.
-Services are held in the Pious Chapel at 10:30 am.
+Children in kindergarten through sixth grade are invited to join the education team for an engaging Shabbat Morning service.
+Services are held in the Pious Chapel at 11:00 am.
 At the end of the service we join the main congregation for Adon Olam and kiddush lunch.
-We look forward to resuming Minyan L’Noar in Fall 2021.
-Please contact Andrew Doxer for more information.
+Please contact Sydney Bluman, Synagogue Educator, for more information.